 To be fair, the 4C hair type is usually more fragile than its curly counterparts and has more shrinkage than any other curl.
 Our tight zig-zag pattern tends to be on the drier side and requires a lot of moisture to prevent the hair from snapping.
 But that doesn’t mean it’s impossible to color 4C hair, which was great news to me—I’d been hoping to get in on the balayage trend for some time.

-But when I sat down and spoke to Natarsha Scott of Pasadena-based salon Thairapy, she put those myths to rest.
-Here are the top balayage for natural hair tips to maintain a healthy, colorful, coily mane.
+I sat down and spoke to Natarsha Scott of Pasadena-based salon Thairapy, and she explains exactly how to get and maintain balayage for natural hair.
+Here are her top tips to for highlights on natural hair in order to maintain a healthy, colorful, coily mane.